Date enacted or revised:

-Responsibilities: It is the responsibility of the provost and vice president for academic and student affairs, college deans, department heads, the chair of the University Curriculum Committee and the chair of the Graduate Council to be generally aware of the substantive change policy which may be found at http://sacscoc.org/pdf/081705/SubstantiveChange.pdf and to inform the University's SACSCOC liaison at the earliest point possible that a proposed change may be substantive in nature and require prior notification and approval from SACSCOC before implementation.
+Responsibilities: It is the responsibility of the provost and vice president for academic affairs and enrollment management, college deans, department heads, the chair of the University Curriculum Committee and the chair of the Graduate Council to be generally aware of the substantive change policy which may be found at http://sacscoc.org/pdf/081705/SubstantiveChange.pdf and to inform the University's SACSCOC liaison at the earliest point possible that a proposed change may be substantive in nature and require prior notification and approval from SACSCOC before implementation.

 Procedures: When discussions begin regarding the intention to make a modification to an existing program or to implement a new program or to make a change in mode of delivery, enter into an agreement with another institution, or otherwise consider a substantive change, the University's SACSCOC liaison must be contacted to determine the appropriate notification process for the change.
 Appropriate substantive changes will be considered for approval after it is determined the required SACSCOC documentation and notification is complete.
 Substantive changes may also require approval by the University of Louisiana System and Board of Regents.